silogizma/therefore/README.md

 #### Example:

-    All man are mortal.
+    All man are mortal,
-    Socrates is a man.
+    Socrates is a man

     ∴
     Socrates is mortal•